-The U.S. Preventive Services Task Force (USPSTF), an independent panel of 16 experts in primary care, prevention, and evidence-based medicine, is responsible for issuing the guidelines.
+While numerous groups develop their own guidelines, the official ones come from the U.S. Preventive Services Task Force (USPSTF), an independent panel of 16 experts in primary care, prevention, and evidence-based medicine.
 The U.S. Department of Health and Human Services appoints the members, who serve four-year terms.
-Typically, under the 2010 Affordable Care Act, the panel’s recommendations must be offered as part of private insurance plans.
-In this case, however, they’re not.
-(More on that below.)

-You may remember hearing buzz about the mammogram guidelines back in 2009.
-For the first time, the panel stated that women with an average breast cancer risk do not need annual mammograms until age 50.
+Back in 2009, for the first time, the panel stated that women with an average breast cancer risk do not need annual mammograms until age 50.
 Before 2009, the recommended age was 40.
 The change sparked controversy, with advocacy groups claiming the new guidelines would lead to delayed breast cancer diagnoses and deaths.
-Despite the negative response, the USPSTF left the recommendations unchanged in this year’s guidelines update, published in the Annals of Internal Medicine.
+Despite the negative response, the USPSTF left the recommendations unchanged in the latest guidelines update, published in 2016 in the Annals of Internal Medicine.

 “Screening mammography has been proven over and again to reduce breast cancer mortality in all women ages 40 and beyond,” explains Richard Reitherman, MD, PhD, medical director of breast imaging at MemorialCare Breast Center at Orange Coast Medical Center in Fountain Valley, California.
 “This is simply a function of the cancer axiom that earlier diagnosis leads to reduced mortality (death) and morbidity (less treatment, especially chemotherapy).”

-The application of any screening test is based on the probability of being diagnosed versus the direct risk of having the test and the consequences of needing subsequent confirmatory tests that turn out to be negative, he explains.
-The women who do not have a negative result are recommended for further confirmatory tests such as additional mammograms and breast ultrasound.
+However, he says, the application of any screening test is based on the probability of being diagnosed versus the direct risk of having the test and the consequences of needing subsequent testing, he explains.
+The women who end up with something suspicious on their mammogram have to get further tests to confirm or rule out cancer, which can include additional mammograms, breast ultrasound, and biopsy, says Dr. Reitherman.
 “A small number of these women will be recommended to have a biopsy,” he says.
 “Most of this group will not have breast cancer and can be confident in that result.”

-Though the new guidelines state screening does reduce mortality from breast cancer in women 40 to 74, those ages 40 to 49 benefit the least.
-The benefits are greatest in women ages 60 to 69.
-There isn’t adequate evidence to determine if women 75 and older benefit from routine screening.
-These guidelines do not apply to women who have specific breast cancer risk factors, such as BRCA1 or BRCA2 genetic mutations or a family history of the disease.
+The age guidelines do not apply to women who have specific breast cancer risk factors, such as BRCA1 or BRCA2 genetic mutations or a family history of the disease.
 They also do not apply to women who notice symptoms, such as a lump—in this case, see your doctor right away.
 Here’s why these women are grateful for their BRCA diagnosis.